 The British Psychoanalytical Society: the oldest psychoanalytic organisation in the UK.

 The British Psychoanalytical Society was founded in 1913.
 With around 400 members, we are a UK wide and international community of professionals, dedicated to helping people enhance their lives through an intensive talking therapy, psychoanalysis.
-The Institute of Psychoanalysis is the outward face and training body of the British Psychoanalytic Society.
+The Institute of Psychoanalysis is the outward face and training body of the British Psychoanalytical Society.

 A rich history of psychoanalytic thinkers and pioneers